 And finally Selvam must be eligible in the eligible assignments and not in the active assignments.

-Using Priviliged access groups we need to create custom groups and create this role.
+Using Privileged access groups we need to create custom groups and create this role.

 Create the role like below